-14.1 Witnesses
+13.1 Witnesses

-Execution by the donor and the attorney(s) must take place in the presence of a witness (but not necessarily the sam e witness) who must sign Part A and/or Part C of the prescribed form as appropriate, and give their full name and address.
+Execution by the donor and the attorney(s) must take place in the presence of a witness (but not necessarily the same witness) who must sign section 5 of a health and welfare LPA and/or section 9 and/or section 11 of the prescribed form as appropriate and give their full name and address.

 There are various restrictions as to who can act as a witness, in particular:

-the donor and attorney/replacement attorney must not witness each other's signature;

-it is not advisable for the donor's spouse or civil partner to witness the donor's signature because of the rules of evidence relating to compellability.
+- the donor and attorney/replacement attorney must not witness each other's signature - it is not advisable for the donor's spouse or civil partner to witness the donor's signature because of the rules of evidence relating to compellability

 There are specific provisions in relation to a donor who is unable to sign.

 See the LPA form and supporting guidance for more information.